-Evaluation of your professionalism will take place at the end of supervised practice courses: Nutr 481/681, Nutr 670, and Nutr 671.
-The Evaluation of Professionalism rubric should be completed by the student and either the faculty member or the preceptor for supervised practice.
-Copies of these assessments are available electronically in E-Value, and accessible to the students.
+Evaluation of your professionalism will take place at the midpoint and again at the end of the supervised practice courses: Nutr 481/681, Nutr 670, and Nutr 671.
+The Evaluation of Professionalism will be completed by the student, preceptor, and faculty member assigned to the course.
+Copies of these assessments are available electronically in Sonia and are accessible to the students.